 Steam Resistant Silicones

-This is a high-quality compound that has been developed specifically to resist high pressure steam applications.
-It has an operating temperature from -60°C to +260°C and is available in 60° shore A.
+This is a high-quality compound that has been developed specifically to resist high-pressure steam applications.
+It has an operating temperature from -60°C to +260°C and is available at 60° shore A.

 For more information on any of our available compounds please contact one of our technical advisors.